parse-community/docs/_includes/js/users.md

 ### Signing Up and Logging In

-Signing a user up with a linked service and logging them in with that service uses the same \_linkWith() mothod, in which the `authData` for the user is specified.
+Signing a user up with a linked service and logging them in with that service uses the same \_linkWith() method, in which the `authData` for the user is specified.
 For example, to sign up or log in with a user's Twitter account:

 ```javascript
 const myAuthData = {